cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 ### <a id='start'></a>App Fails to Start ###

-After cf push stages the app and uploads the droplet, the app may fail to start, commonly with a pattern of starting and crashing:
+After `cf push` stages the app and uploads the droplet, the app may fail to start, commonly with a pattern of starting and crashing similar to the following example:

 <pre class="terminal">
 -----> Uploading droplet (23M)